xg01/tmux-nvim-integration-for-elixir/README.md

 # tmux-nvim-integration-for-elixir
-A work-in-progress API for Neovim to acheive interactive development with Elixir.
+A collection of APIs for Neovim to acheive interactive development with Elixir.

-This relies on [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) for parsing the Elixir AST and [vim-slime](https://github.com/jpalardy/vim-slime) to send commands to Tmux.
+This relies on [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) for parsing the Elixir AST and [vim-slime](https://github.com/jpalardy/vim-slime) to send commands to Tmux (a replacement in lua instead of vimscript currently in-progress)

 ## Features
 - Start iex sessions